Here's How to Stop Your Android Apps From Accessing More Data Than They Need

-Mobile apps love asking for permissions they have no business asking for.
-Some Android apps may ask for permissions that are excessive and completely inapplicable to the app's actual utility -- like if a flashlight app requests access to your camera, microphone or location.
+Lots of mobile apps ask for permissions they have no business asking for.
+You may have noticed some of your Android apps asking for permissions that seem excessive and entirely unrelated to the app's actual utility -- like if a flashlight app requests access to your camera, microphone or location.
 When an app asks for more permissions than it needs, it's usually to collect as much of your data as possible and sell it off to third parties like advertisers and data brokers.

-Look out for potentially invasive app permissions like access to your location, camera, microphone, contacts, browsing history and photo library.
-An app can collect a ton of sensitive personal information from these permissions, and can put your privacy at risk.
+Permissions like access to your location, camera, microphone, contacts, browsing history and photo library can be particularly invasive if not explicitly required for an app to function.
+An app can collect a ton of sensitive personal information from these permissions, which can put your privacy at risk.
 This is why it's important to manage app permissions on your Android devices.

 Always keep app permissions to a minimum.
 Grant your apps permission to access only what they need to access on your device to provide the functionality you require from them.
 For example, a weather app or navigation app will naturally need access to your location to function properly, but there's no reason it would need access to your camera or your contacts.
 And in some cases, you might not even need to give a weather app your location data if you can manually enter your ZIP code or city.